TagBack® Recycling Program Sees Positive Response

-The program, active since late 2019, provides a recycling option for food packaging closures including twist ties and bread clips and scannable produce packaging like produce ties and barcode tags.
-Bedford’s point-of-sale ElastiTag® hang tags used in many industries across the country are also recyclable through the TagBack program.
+The program, active since late 2019, provides a return option for food packaging closures including twist ties and bread clips and scannable produce packaging like produce ties and barcode tags.
+Bedford’s point-of-sale ElastiTag® hang tags used in many industries across the country are also reclaimed through the TagBack program.

 Brands participate by adding the TagBack logo to their custom ties and tags.
 The Natural Dog Company sees the program as a key component to its own sustainability goals.
-With the knowledge of their recyclability, consumers may either return ties and tags to a store drop box location or mail them directly to Bedford, where the elements are separated and given new purpose.
+Consumers may either return ties and tags to a store drop box location or mail them directly to Bedford, where the elements are separated and given new purpose.